-Prior to the beginning of the Fall semester, all new graduate students are required to attend the Graduate School Orientation that is held for incoming students.
-This orientation is held by the Graduate School and contains important information about what students can expect to experience.
+Prior to the beginning of the Fall semester, all new graduate students are required to attend the Graduate School Orientation and the Program Orientation that is held for incoming students.
+These orientations contains important information about what students can expect to experience.
 Masters students are reintroduced to the core faculty, are given their advisor assignments, provided information on research teams and financial aid sources, and encouraged to voice any questions or concerns about any facet of the graduate program.
 The coordinator will provide a brief overview of the M.S.
 Counseling program and provide some initial advising regarding courses.